 Fran had a tough birth with her first baby - a 7-hour second stage, ventouse, and postpartum haemorrhage.
 She didn't plan a homebirth for her second initially, but when a midwife suggested it, it seemed right.
 And then she had to fight and fight for it, being told that it was out of the question because of her history, and that staff shortages might be a problem.
 It was all worth it in the end.

-Emma Barrett had her first baby, Matilda Louise, at home.
+Emma B had her first baby, Matilda, at home.
 After a long, slow but steady labour, during which she used a birth pool and movement for pain relief, she delivered her daughter, and afterwards describes feeding her baby for the first time while lying on the living-room floor, in her husband's arms.

 Cassandra's well-thought-out contributions to the Homebirth UK discussion group have helped many members to plan a homebirth.
 Her own journey to homebirth has not been straightforward, but her experience with her third baby speaks volumes.
 He was born at home, at 41+5 gestation.
 A moving and prosaic birth story; please read it...